Search: 2822 results

 For Moses of old time hath in every city them that preach him, being read in the synagogues every sabbath day.

-After some time Paul said to Barnabas, “Let us go back and visit the brothers and sisters (believers) in every city where we preached the message of the Lord, and see how they are doing.”
+After some time had passed, Paul said to Barnabas, “Let’s go back and visit the brothers in every town

 At a later time, when we were going to that [same] place of prayer, we met a certain young woman who was dominated by an [evil] spirit, [claiming to be] able to tell people's fortunes.
 This [claimed] power was the source of considerable income for the girl's slave-owner.